 As we were quite short on time and wanted to make the most of our visit, we decided to take the shortest path.
 Needless to say that once arrived on the top, the view was just breathtaking: steep and deep cliffs, wind-shaped rocks and bushes overlooking the Southern part of the archipelago and from where it is possible to observe seagull colonies.

-The fresh breeze on top, mixed with sunshine, lush colors and the sounds of the waves crashing on the rocky shores made this point the highlight of our visit.
+The fresh breeze on top, mixed with sunshine, lush colours and the sounds of the waves crashing on the rocky shores made this point the highlight of our visit.

 On the descent from the trail, we stopped in one of the nicest beaches of the islands, A Praia das Figueiras.
 This beach is known for being a paradise for nudists, so don’t be too surprised if you visit!